Gustav Heinemann: Postwar

-After the Second World War, the British authorities appointed Heinemann mayor of Essen, and in 1946, he was elected to that office, which he kept until 1949.
+After the World War II, the British authorities appointed Heinemann mayor of Essen, and in 1946, he was elected to that office, which he kept until 1949.
 He was one of the founders of the Christian Democratic Union in North Rhine-Westphalia, in which he saw an interdenominational and democratic association of people opposed to Nazism.
 He was a member of the North Rhine-Westphalian parliament (Landtag, 1947–1950), and from 1947 to 1948, he was Minister of Justice in the North Rhine-Westphalian government of CDU Prime Minister Karl Arnold.

 When Konrad Adenauer became the first Chancellor of the newly founded Federal Republic of Germany in 1949, he wanted a representative of the Protestants in the CDU in his government.
-Heinemann, the president of the Synod of Protestant Churches, reluctantly agreed to become the Minister of the Interior although he had planned to resume his career in industry.
+Heinemann, the president of the Synod of Protestant Churches, reluctantly agreed to become the Minister of the Interior, although he had planned to resume his career in industry.

 A year later, when it became known that Adenauer had secretly offered German participation in a Western European army, Heinemann resigned from the government.
 He was convinced that any form of armament in West Germany would diminish the chances of German reunification and increase the risk of war.

 Heinemann left the CDU, and in 1952 he founded his own political party, the All-German People's Party (Gesamtdeutsche Volkspartei).
 Among its members were such politicians as future Federal President Johannes Rau and also Erhard Eppler.
 They advocated negotiations with the Soviet Union with the aim of a reunited, neutral Germany between the blocs, but the GVP failed to attract many voters.
 Heinemann dissolved his party in 1957 and joined the Social Democratic Party of Germany (SPD), whose aims were relatively close to his own.
 There, he soon became a member of the party's National Executive.
-He helped the SPD to change into a Volkspartei (party of the people) by opening it up for socially-minded Protestants and middle-class people especially in the industrial districts of Germany.
+He helped the SPD to change into a Volkspartei (party of the people) by opening it up for socially-minded Protestants and middle-class people, especially in the industrial districts of Germany.

-In October 1950 Heinemann had started practising as a lawyer again.
+In October 1950, Heinemann had started practising as a lawyer again.
 In court, he predominantly represented political and religious minorities.
 He also worked for the release of prisoners in East Germany.
 Later, he defended conscientious objectors to compulsory military service and Jehovah's Witnesses in court.
 The latter refused to do even community work instead of military service because of their absolute conscientious objection.

 As an MP in the Bundestag, the parliament of West Germany, Heinemann passionately fought against Adenauer's plans of acquiring atomic weapons for the West German army (Bundeswehr).

-In the "Grand Coalition" government of Chancellor Kurt Georg Kiesinger (CDU) and Foreign Minister Willy Brandt (SPD) Heinemann was Minister of Justice (1966–1969).
+In the "Grand Coalition" government of Chancellor Kurt Georg Kiesinger (CDU) and Foreign Minister Willy Brandt (SPD), Heinemann was Minister of Justice (1966–1969).
 He initiated a number of liberal reforms, especially in the field of criminal law.